How Ninja Theory put so much design into the pure chaos of Bleeding Edge

 GamesBeat: How big a tree is there to unlock eventually?

 Tucker: Each fighter has about 20 mods right now.
 You can only ever equip three at once, but when you think about the way it combines with the rest of your team, it starts to become quite complex.
 There’s a lot to choose from.
-Even myself, when I play–I played solo queue in the last beta.
+Even myself, when I play — I played solo queue in the last beta.
 I saw quite a lot of people running double heal comps.
 I have a build made especially for dealing with that.
 Whenever I see that, I go to my anti-healing build.
 It gives you a few different ways to deal with whatever situation the enemy team is going to throw at you.

 GamesBeat: That’s where some of the mastery of the game lies.

 Tucker: It’s a bit more meta, I guess, a bit more into strategy and planning.
-If you have a pre-made four, you can go pretty deep in trying to plan–okay, you take those mods with that character, you take these mods with this character, you take this or that super.
+If you have a pre-made four, you can go pretty deep in trying to plan — okay, you take those mods with that character, you take these mods with this character, you take this or that super.
 You can come up with very specific combos to deal with something in particular.
 We’re going to focus all on AoE, or we’re going to focus on CC chains so we can take one guy down really fast.
 You can do some interesting stuff.

 GamesBeat: Is there ever a time where you would say that splitting up the team is a good idea?